EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 In the previous section, we wrote our crinkled arc in terms of a series based on the Fourier expansion of functions.
-However, when we introduced the crinkled arc a couple of sections, ago, we also gave the claimed general solution:
+However, when we introduced the crinkled arc a couple of sections ago, we also gave a claimed general solution:

 $$f(t) = \sqrt{2} \sum_{n=1}^\infty \phi_n \frac{\sin((n-\frac{1}{2})\pi t)}{(n-\frac{1}{2})
 \pi},$$

-However, this does not look like our expansion in terms of Fourier basis functions.
-So what set of basis functions are used for the general solution?
+This does not look like our expansion in terms of Fourier basis functions.
+So what set of basis functions would we need for the standard solution?
 In this section we are going to use what we know the coefficients look like for the standard solution to guess at a set of basis functions.